TotallySly/003.-OWN-PROJECT--hangman--python/README.md

 I would like to thank website Udemy, Angela Yu and the creation of her 100 Days of Python course.
 Without which I would not be able to understand Python.

 I know I am at the early process of learning Python and my code is somewhat 'raw'.
 However, I initially feared the snake, but I write this absolutely charmed.
 I loved learning Python and I really want to continue this.
 I found it easier and more logical than JavaScript.
 Using the terminal and working with User Inputs was amazing.
 I love the retro feel and the ASCII Art.
-Python is something I certainlly want to dive deeper in with.
+Python is something I certainly want to dive deeper in.

 ***